joshb019919/NLP-Comprehension-QA/README.md

 This repo contains the configurations for downloading and fine-tuning BioBERT, too, but no experiment is set up for it and it has not been tested.

-*All F1 and exact match results are very low due to using only a small subset of training examples (20000) and eval and test examples (5000).*
+*All F1 and exact match results are very low due to using only a small subset of training examples (20000) and eval and test examples (5000).
+It is fully possible that any difference in similar metrics is noise.*